 She returned to television in her early 20’s working as a news reporter at Channel 7 in Brisbane where she also co-anchored the weekend news with Garry Wilkinson.
 Kim also hosted a weekly job show and won a coveted spot on 7’s commentary team for 1992 Barcelona Olympics in Spain.

 After 5 years, Kim moved to Channel 9 in Sydney, and the top rating MONEY show.
 She spent 6 years on the show and nearly 11 years at the network, hosting weekend news, 11am National news, Good Medicine, Australia’s Most Wanted .. and regularly filling in as co-host on the Today Show.

-Kim briefly returned to Channel 7 when offered her “dream job” on science and technology show Beyond Tomorrow, but the travelling proved too difficult with her three young children, so Kim moved her young family to Melbourne and accepted an offer to co-host 9am with David and Kim on Network 10.
+Kim briefly returned to Channel 7 when offered her “dream job” on science and technology show Beyond Tomorrow, but the traveling proved too difficult with her three young children, so Kim moved her young family to Melbourne and accepted an offer to co-host 9am with David and Kim on Network 10.

 Kim says, “The experience changed me, profoundly.
 There I was holding these baby orangutans, thinking of my kids at home and just crying my eyes out.
 Then, the orphaned orangutan I was holding, gently wiped away my tears, just as naturally as human child might do!
 That was it!
 I was hooked”.